The Tailor Guitar is Top of the line, quality and great sounding. Fantastic child guitars for kids!

 Lustig is responsible for the business end, and Taylor manages design and production.
 They bought out Schemmer in 1983 and the two of them turned the small shop into a major guitar manufacturing company.
 The company currently has more than 300 employees and two manufacturing plants, one in El Cajon, California and the other in Tecate, Mexico.

-Taylor produces more than 100 categories of guitars, the lower the number, the cheaper the guitar.
-The company features both acoustic and electric models and is competitive with both Gibson and Martin.
+Taylor produces more than 100 categories of th Taylor Guitar, and you can judge the quality my the category number, the lower the number, the cheaper the guitar.
+The Taylor Guitar company features both acoustic and electric models and is competitive with both Gibson and Martin.
 Today the company is a major force in guitar manufacturing.

 Taylor guitars for kids feature the Baby a 3/4 size and the Big Baby, a 15/16 scale dreadnaught, both acoustic guitars sound fantastic and they are a joy to play.
 Taylor also makes a variety of smaller sized practice guitars.